foobar112358/VIM-google-foobar-color-scheme/README.md

 # google-foobar-color-scheme
 This is a recently started, ongoing project.
-Anyone is welcome to contribute
 #
 I have uploaded a picture of the terminal to sample the colors
 NOTE: The "code" picture does not make any sense!
 I have tried to display all colors in one screenshot.